Need a Life Insurance Trust?

 To discuss individual, joint and survivor life insurance trusts, contact our estate attorneys in New York or New Jersey at 800-660-7843.

 Kantrowitz, Goldhamer & Graifman, P.C., can help you create a life insurance trust that meets your family’s needs.
-To arrange a consultation with our Bergen and Rockland County life insurance planning attorneys, please call 800-660-7843 or contact us online.
+To arrange a consultation with our Bergen County or Rockland County life insurance planning attorneys, please call 800-660-7843 or fill out our online contact form.